 A premarital agreement is a contract between prospective spouses that determines their financial rights and obligations when the marriage ends at death or divorce.
 Such an agreement can be useful for anyone considering marriage who wants to decide in advance about the ownership and control of assets, provide for children and other family members, or have the right to continue plans for charitable giving.
 A domestic partnership agreement may be appropriate for a couple in, or planning for, a long-term live-in relationship but who may not marry.
 It can address the same kinds of property rights and obligations as a premarital agreement.

 A premarital agreement can be appropriate in a number of situations.
 For example, it can be useful for a person contemplating a second marriage who has significant assets he or she wishes to preserve, who wants to have the right to reserve assets for children from a prior marriage, or who is the owner of a business.
-Even younger couples entering into a first marriage may consider a premarital agreement, particularly when he or she expects an inheritance or already has substantial premarital assets to which he or she wants to retain exclusive rights.
+Even younger couples entering into a first marriage may consider a premarital agreement, particularly when a prospective spouse expects an inheritance or already has substantial premarital assets to which he or she wants to retain exclusive rights.

 We can tailor a premarital agreement to the needs, values and wishes of our client.
 Our goal is always to protect the financial interests of our client, but to do so in a way that fosters respect for the couple’s personal relationship.